+\emph{(d) Scheduling Mutation}: It mutates the topological sorting of a chromosome, as shown in Figure~\ref{fig:operators}(d).
+Let $l_i$ be a random gene (layer) from the software genome.
+Let $l_j$ be the nearest layer in the traversal that is dependent on $l_i$.
+Let $l_k$ be a random layer between $l_i$ and $l_j$.
+If all the layers on which $l_k$ has a dependency lie before $l_i$ in the traversal, their position can be swapped.
+Similar to~\ref{fig:operators}(a), the mutated chromosome will also have a valid topological sorting~\cite{xu2014genetic}.

-\item \textbf{SA Splitting Mutation:} It reduces the load in a random SA instance $s_i$ to mutate a chromosome, as shown in Figure~\ref{fig:operators}(f).
-Another instance $s_j$ of the same SA template is appended to the hardware genome.
-Thereafter, half of the layers currently assigned to $s_i$ are randomly chosen and assigned to $s_j$.
+\emph{(e) SA Splitting Mutation}: It reduces the load in a random \emph{SAI} at $i^{th}$ position, $sai_i$, to mutate a chromosome, as shown in Figure~\ref{fig:operators}(e).
+A new $sai_j$ of the same SA template is appended to the hardware genome.
+Thereafter, half of the layers currently assigned to $sai_i$ are randomly chosen and assigned to $sai_j$.
 The goal is to increase parallelisation.

-\item \textbf{SA Merging Mutation:} It increases the load in a random SA instance $s_i$ to mutate a chromosome, as shown in Figure~\ref{fig:operators}(g).
-Another instance $s_j$ is randomly chosen, and all the layers currently assigned to it are assigned to $s_i$.
-If $s_i$ and $s_j$ are of different SA templates, all the mappings of the imported layers undergo mapping transformation.
-The goal is to reduce chip area cost with reduced SAs.
+\emph{(f) SA Merging Mutation}: It increases the load in a random \emph{SAI} at $i^{th}$ position, $sai_i$, to mutate a chromosome, as shown in Figure~\ref{fig:operators}(f).
+Another existing \emph{SAI} at $j^{th}$ position, $sai_j$, is randomly chosen and all its layers are assigned to $sai_i$.
+If $sai_j$ is of a different SA template than $sai_i$, all the mappings of the imported layers undergo \emph{Mapping Transform}.
+The goal is to reduce chip area with reduced \emph{SAI}s.

+\emph{(g) Mapping Mutation}: It modifies the \emph{MID} of a random layer $l$ to mutate a chromosome, as shown in Figure~\ref{fig:operators}(g).
+All the possible mappings of $l$ are in the $MF_{l,f}$ Pareto set, where \textit{f} is the template of the \emph{SAI} on which \textit{l} will be executed.
+One of those possible mappings is assigned to $l$ for mutation.

-\item \textbf{SA Position Mutation:} It swaps the position of two SAI hosting tiles in the 2D Mesh NoP, as shown in Figure~\ref{fig:operators}(h).
+\emph{(h) SA Position Mutation}: It swaps the position of two \emph{SAI} hosting tiles in the 2D Mesh NoP, as shown in Figure~\ref{fig:operators}(h).